 Chief Kamiakin Elementary School in Sunnyside will be hosting its annual staff vs. students basketball game on Thursday, Oct.
 30, from 6 to 7 p.m.

-The Lower Valley Christian Women’s Connection is sponsoring “A Bushel and a Peck” silent auction and meeting on Tuesday, Oct.
-14, from 11:15 a.m. to 1 p.m. at the Barn Restaurant in Prosser (490 Wine Country Road).
+The Lower Valley Christian Women’s Connection is sponsoring “A Class Act” meeting on Tuesday, Nov.
+11, from 11:30 a.m. to 1 p.m. at the Barn Restaurant in Prosser (490 Wine Country Road).

 The Board of Yakima County Commissioners has finished its 2015 preliminary budget and will be holding a hearing on the budget starting Tuesday, Nov.
 4, at 10:30 a.m. at the Yakima City Council Chambers (129 N. 2nd St., Yakima).

 A Sunnyside man, 69-year-old David E. Rowland, suffered injuries yesterday afternoon after he lost control of the motorcycle he was driving.